 Smaller tradeshows and conferences are always looking for speakers.
 If the topic of your webinar fits well with the subject of a tradeshow or conference, simply reaching out to the event organizer is often enough to garner an invitation to speak at future events.
 For larger shows, an application process is typical.
 Once a presenter starts on the speaking circuit, it will be easier to get accepted at bigger conferences.

-And there you go – ten ideas for repurposing your webinar content!
-Do you have any ideas I missed?
+Do you have webinar repurposing ideas I missed?
 We’d love to hear them.
+Tweet us at SmartBugMedia.